 14 days / 2 stops / from €1,360 (twin share)

 14 day itinerary with budget tour services in Mongolia, Irkutsk / Lake Baikal and Moscow

 The popular Osnova packages are perfect for those travelling on a limited budget or with time restrictions.
-The two-stop trip showcases the most popular highlights of the Trans-Siberian route, with a chance to spend a couple of nights on the Open Steppe, staying in a traditional Mongolian ger, and a few days to explore the natural wonder of Lake Baikal.
+This two-stop trip showcases the most popular highlights along the Trans-Siberian route, with a chance to spend a couple of nights on the Open Steppe, staying in a traditional Mongolian ger, and a few days to explore the natural wonder of Lake Baikal.

 Beijing — Ulaanbaatar and the Mongolian Open Steppe — Irkutsk and Lake Baikal in Siberia — Moscow